hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Implementing External HTTP Callbacks.md

 # How to Implement External HTTP Callbacks

-You can make HTTP calls from external servers or your own processes into the GameSparks platform.
+You can make HTTP calls into the GameSparks platform either from external servers or from your own processes.
 When these calls are made, you can execute some custom Cloud Code to do whatever processing you need:
 * The HTTP request can either be a GET or POST request, and all parameters passed to the server are accessible via the [Spark.getData()](/API Documentation/Cloud Code API/Spark.md) function.
 * If you pass query string parameters on a POST request, both sets of values are accessible:
   * Single parameters are passed to JavaScript as Strings.